Looking after your mental health at university

 - 91% of LGBTQ+ students experienced mental health challenges

-- 27% of students surveyed said they don't have any friends at university and identified loneliness as a significant issue
+- 27% of students said they don't have any friends at university and identified loneliness as a significant issue

 Find advice on: